ii8/bale/spec.md

 ## Complex types

-There are three constructs that can be used to form compound types from existing ones.
+There are three keywords that can be used to form compound types from existing ones.

 ### `tuple t0 t1... tn end`
 A tuple type is written as a sequence of zero or more types enclosed within the words `tuple` and `end`.

 This type is encoded as the sequence of types `t0`... `tn` in order.

 ### `union t0 t1... tn end`
-Written the same as a `tuple` except the keyword `union` is used at the start instead.
+A union type is written as a sequence of zero or more types enclosed within the words `union` and `end`

 Encoded as a `uv` followed by one of `t0`... `tn`.
-The value of the preceding `uv` is an index(0-based) into `t0`... `tn` denoting which of these types follows.
+The value of the preceding `uv` is an index(0-based) into `t0`... `tn` denoting which one of these types follows.

 ### `array t`
 An array type is written as the word `array` followed by a single type.

 Encoded as a `uv` denoting the number of `t`s that follow.

 ## Bindings